-The two ministers will review the strengthening of our bilateral cooperation, notably in the economic field, as well as key European issues.
+The two ministers reviewed the strengthening of our bilateral cooperation, notably in the economic field, as well as key European issues.

 After a long phase of fairly insignificant political, economic and cultural exchanges, French-Dutch relations improved considerably at the beginning of the 2000s, following President Chirac’s State visit to The Hague in February 2000, in particular.